North Dakota Republican leaders call on state rep to resign after slurs to police during DUI stop

 “There is no room in the legislature, or our party, for this behavior.
 I understand people make mistakes, but his comments and defiance to law enforcement are beyond the pale.
 In addition, any lawmaker attempting to use his or her elected position to threaten anyone or skirt the law is completely unacceptable,” Lefor said in a statement.

-Rios did not immediately respond to an email for comment.
-His attorney did not immediately respond to a phone message.
+Rios replied to an email seeking comment, but he had no immediate response.
+His attorney did not respond to a phone message.

 In previous comments, Rios said his behavior toward the police was unacceptable, that he was sorry and vowed “to make sure this never happens again.”